 4. Discussion

-The 5.6 % frequency (10 out of 180 isolates) of pan-azole insensitive Af strains isolated from Dutch tulip field soils in 2016 (Table 1) was higher than that the reported 0.5 % (2 out 428 isolates) measured for arable soils sampled at nine different locations in France, Germany, and the UK in 2015 using the same sampling and test procedures.
+The 5.6 % frequency (10 out of 180 isolates) of pan-azole insensitive Af strains isolated from Dutch tulip field soils in 2016 (Table 1) was higher than the reported 0.5 % (2 out 428 isolates) measured for arable soils sampled at nine different locations in France, Germany, and the UK in 2015 using the same sampling and test procedures.
 Three out of the ten pan-azole insensitive isolates, all sampled from the same tulip field carried TR46/Y121F/T289A, while six TR34/L98H and one TR34/L98H/S297T/F495I strain were identified as well.
 One TR34/L98H, STNL6-B1, and all three TR46/Y121F/T289A isolates, STNL5-B7, STNL5-C1 and STNL5-C7, were also insensitive to both the MBC fungicide carbendazim and the QoI fungicide pyraclostrobin (Table 2) which was attributed to alterations in β-tubulin (F200Y) and cytochrome b (G143A), respectively, as previously reported [17].
 One of the TR46/Y121F/T289A strains, STNL5-C8, shared a MLG (26-21-9-33-11-22-8-14-10) with clinical isolates from the Netherlands and environmental isolates from India and Tanzania [35, 36].
 Interestingly, STNL6-B1 was also insensitive to the SDHI fungicide boscalid and carried the SdhB alteration H270Y, a change associated with SDHI resistance [17].
 The TR34/L98H/S297T/F495I isolate, STNL5-C5, was also insensitive to carbendazim and showed a double mutation resulting in the F200Y β-tubulin alteration.
-One F46Y/M172V/E427K isolate, STNL2-C9, showing low levels of insensitivity to azoles, was also moderate insensitive to pyraclostrobin (MIC value of 6.017 ppm) and carried cytochrome b F129L, an alteration well known to confer low to moderate levels of QoI resistance to plant pathogenic fungi [37], and recently also reported for Af [19].
+One F46Y/M172V/E427K isolate, STNL2-C9, showing low levels of insensitivity to azoles, was also moderately insensitive to pyraclostrobin (MIC value of 6.017 ppm) and carried cytochrome b F129L, an alteration well known to confer low to moderate levels of QoI resistance to plant pathogenic fungi [37], and recently also reported for Af [19].
 Only one azole sensitive strain, STNL1-A8, carrying wild-type CYP51A appeared to have evolved carbendazim insensitivity by acquiring the beta-tubulin F200Y allele, which has been reported once before [19].
 Azole resistance emergence and spread seems to have happened fast of with subsequent selection for resistance to fungicides belonging to other mode of actions in environments where multiple classes of fungicides are present.
 The presence of an azole sensitive isolate with carbendazim insensitivity can be explained by the rare emergence and survival of this strain in an environment with and without MBC fungicides, in the absence of azole fungicides or before azoles were introduced.
 Alternatively, this isolate could also be the offspring from a cross between a multi-fungicide resistant azole insensitive isolate and a wild-type strain.